ZakYeo/gpt-command/README.md

 - Use the cmd command to translate input commands to the detected operating system's command syntax.
 - Create custom commands in a JSON file to give chatGPT context for specific commands.
 - Help option via `--h` or `--help` flag
+- Continuous shell mode to query chatGPT in a loop using `-c` or `--continuous` flag

 ## Requirements